Pharmaceutical fraud: Manufactured compound drugs

 FDA guidelines authorize pharmacists to "compound" or mix medications only in response to a physician's valid prescription.
 This assumes, of course, that the physician intends that the medication be compounded.
 The regulations further require that the mixed or compounded medications are medically necessary and not commercially available.
-Illegal compounding includes compounding of ingredients such that the compounded drug is tantamount to commercially available medications, involving mass manufacturing of drugs under the guise of compounding.
+Illegal compounding includes compounding of ingredients such that the compounded drug is tantamount to commercially available medications and mass manufacturing of drugs under the guise of compounding.

-Federal law, including the Centers for Medicare and Medicaid Services (CMS) guidelines and the regulations of other Government Healthcare Programs, prohibit coverage of claims for "compounded" medications when the claims are submitted by a company that is mass manufacturing large amounts of unapproved drugs in violation of the Federal Food, Drug and Cosmetic Act (FFDCA), under the guise of "compounding."
+Federal law, including the CMS guidelines and the regulations of other Government Healthcare Programs, prohibit coverage of claims for "compounded" medications when the claims are submitted by a company that is mass manufacturing large amounts of unapproved drugs in violation of the Federal Food, Drug and Cosmetic Act (FFDCA), under the guise of "compounding."

 Kickbacks

 Kickbacks are rewards such as cash, jewelry, free vacations, corporate sponsored retreats, or other lavish gifts used to entice medical professionals into using specific medical services.
-This could be a small cash kickback for the use of an MRI when not required, or a lavish doctor/patient retreat that is funded by a pharmaceutical company to entice the prescription and use of a particular drug.
+These can vary from a small cash kickback for the use of an MRI when not required, to a lavish doctor/patient retreat that is funded by a pharmaceutical company to entice the prescription and use of a particular drug.

 People engaging in this type of fraud are also subject to the federal Anti-Kickback statute.